pip-services/pip-services-docs/content/en/python/commons/reflect/property_reflector.md

 - **obj**: Any - an object to read property from.
 - **name**: str - a name of the property to get.
-- **returns**: Any - the property value or null if property doesn't exist or introspection failed.
+- **returns**: Any - the property value or None if property doesn't exist or introspection failed.

 #### get_property_names
 Gets names of all properties implemented in specified object.